UK court backs Meghan in dispute over privacy with publisher

 Knauf’s evidence, which hadn't previously been disclosed, was a dramatic twist in the long-running case.

-In response, Meghan, 40, apologized for misleading the court about the extent of her cooperation with the book's authors.
+In response, Meghan apologized for misleading the court about the extent of her cooperation with the book's authors.

 The duchess said she didn't remember the discussions with Knauf when she gave evidence earlier in the case, “and I apologize to the court for the fact that I had not remembered these exchanges at the time.”

-“I had absolutely no wish or intention to mislead the defendant or the court,” she said in a written statement.
+“I had absolutely no wish or intention to mislead the defendant or the court,” she said.

 Meghan, a former star of the American TV legal drama “Suits,” married Harry, a grandson of Queen Elizabeth II, at Windsor Castle in May 2018.